Multiscale modeling of linear elastic heterogeneous structures via localized model order reduction: Multiscale method

 \subsubsection{Calculation of fine scale subdomain basis functions}

-The final step in constructing the reduced basis for the fine scale part of the displacement solution consists in the extension of the POD edge modes into the RCE domain $\varOmega_i$.
-It is important to note that, by setting the same function on a single edge for adjacent RCEs, continuity between adjacent subdomains is ensured.
-Furthermore, to enable the standard assembly procedure as in the finite element method, it is necessary to enforce zero boundary conditions on edges $\partial\varOmega_{i}\setminus\varGamma_{e}^{i}$ where the POD mode is not prescribed.
-For each edge $\varGamma_{e}^{i}$, with $e=1, 2, 3, 4$, and each POD mode in the set of edge basis functions ${\{\bm{\chi}_j^e\}}_{j=1}^{n_{\mathrm{mpe}}}$, find the subdomain basis function $\bm{\psi}_j^e$ such that
+The final step in constructing the reduced basis for the fine scale part of the displacement solution consists in the extension of the edge basis functions into the respective subdomain $\varOmega_i$.
+It is important to note that, by setting the same function on a single edge for adjacent subdomains, continuity of the global approximation is ensured.
+Furthermore, to enable the standard assembly procedure as in the finite element method, in the local extension problem, it is necessary to enforce zero boundary conditions on edges $\partial\varOmega_{i}\setminus\varGamma_{e}^{i}$ where the basis function is not prescribed.
+For each edge $\varGamma_{e}^{i}$, with $e=1, 2, 3, 4$, and each mode in the set of edge basis functions ${\{\bm{\chi}_j^e\}}_{j=1}^{n^e_{\mathrm{mpe}}}$, find the subdomain basis function $\bm{\psi}_j^e$ such that

-where the bilinear form $a(\cdot, \cdot)$ is given by \cref{eq:a_rce}.
-All $n_{\mathrm{f}} = 4n_{\mathrm{mpe}}$ solutions of \cref{eq:fine_basis_form} are then gathered in one set of fine scale basis functions
+where the bilinear form $a_i(\cdot, \cdot)$ is given by \cref{eq:a_rce}.
+All $n_{\mathrm{f}} = \sum_{e=1}^{4} n^e_{\mathrm{mpe}}$ solutions of \cref{eq:fine_basis_form} are then gathered in one set of fine scale basis functions